-With intimate knowledge of local resources and current trends in the field, our crisis counselors apply best practices in working with domestic violence survivors.
+With intimate knowledge of local resources and current trends in the field, our crisis counselors apply best practices in working with intimate partner abuse survivors.
 Crisis counselors receive a minimum of 40 hours of domestic violence training certified by the California Governor’s Office of Emergency Services and are fluent in Spanish and English.
-Other languages are available for translation though an AT&T translation service.
+Other languages are available for translation through an AT&T translation service.

 The Emergency Response Program is our partnership with all San Mateo County law enforcement agencies (over 20 agencies).
-The goals of CORA’s ERP are to provide immediate, telephone-based crisis counseling to domestic violence survivors at the scene of 911 domestic violence calls and to connect survivors with CORA’s supportive services, including emergency housing, legal services and counseling.
+The goals of CORA’s ERP are to provide immediate, telephone-based crisis counseling to intimate partner abuse survivors at the scene of 911 intimate partner abuse calls and to connect survivors with CORA’s supportive services, including emergency housing, legal services and counseling.
 This service is provided 24-hours a day, 365 days a year.